dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

-  --hide    Compile with --app:gui flag, so that the console won't pop up --APIhide    Console won't pop up, hidden via API calls 'GetConsoleWindow' and 'ShowWindow' with 'SW_HIDE' --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --debug    Compiles the binary in debug mode (More DInvoke output) --x86    (Compiles an x86 binary - have to cast some more function values before this works smoothly) --large    use this for large payloads (bigger than 5MB) as you will get an error "interpretation requires too many iterations" without it
+  --hide    Compile with --app:gui flag, so that the console won't pop up --APIhide    Console won't pop up, hidden via API calls 'GetConsoleWindow' and 'ShowWindow' with 'SW_HIDE' --reflective    Set compiler flags, so that the Loader Nim binary can be reflectively loaded --debug    Compiles the binary in debug mode
+  --x86    (Compiles an x86 binary - have to cast some more function values before this works smoothly) --large    use this for large payloads (bigger than 5MB) as you will get an error "interpretation requires too many iterations" without it
   --noDInvoke    Don't use DInvoke - some older Windows OS Versions may crash when DInvoke is in use, e.g. Windows Server 2012.
 If you get "SIGSEGV: iilegal storage access.
 (Attempt to read from nil?)" try to use this option.
+  --verbose    Prints output to the console (for troubleshooting purposes)

 [evasion]